Felling mine disasters: Reopening and recovery

 The pit was cautiously reopened on 4 July.
 The issuing gas was collected in bladders and tested.
 At first it exploded when released near a candle flame but by 8 July it was diluted enough not to do so.
-The pits were then opened fully on the seventh and allowed to vent.
-In the morning of the eighth, Straker, Anderson, Haswell and six others descended William shaft and found the air cool and wholesome.
+The pits were then opened fully on the 7th and allowed to vent.
+In the morning of the 8th, Straker, Anderson, Haswell and six others descended William shaft and found the air cool and wholesome.

 Work on recovering the victims and securing the mine then started.
 All work was performed using Spedding mills for light.
 As the workers moved through the mine all the various stoppings and traps had to be repaired to force the air current to fully ventilate it.

-The parish priest for Jarrow and Heworth was the Reverend John Hodgson (1779–1845).
+The parish priest for Jarrow and Heworth was the Reverend John Hodgson.
 As well giving comfort to the bereaved, he was instrumental in persuading them to accept a common, speedy burial.
 The bodies had lain for seven weeks in the pit while the fires were extinguished and were badly decayed.
 Dr. Ramsay gave his opinion that if the bodies were returned to their homes for a normal wake and burial "putrid fever" might spread throughout the neighbourhood.

 Between 8 July and 19 September the business of recovering the dead and repairing the mine continued.
 Hodgson details the decayed and putrid state of some of the corpses.
 The recovery teams placed the bodies in coffins in the mine, there was a fear that the bodies might fall apart.

 Identification was a problem.
 Mothers and widows failed to identify most of the bodies "they were too much mangled and scorched to retain any of their features".
 Most were identified by clothes, tobacco-boxes, shoes and other items.

-Finally on Sunday 20 September 117 days after the explosion, the pit was inspected by candle light.
+Finally, on 20 September, 117 days after the explosion, the pit was inspected by candle light.
 The furnace below William Pit was relighted and the whole mine brought back into production.
 One body has never been found.